 Is there any pressure to take action against Members who defect?

 Occasionally there are calls for Members to resign or for by-elections to be triggered if they change parties.
 For example, in 2010, it was suggested that “Members should be required to cause a by-election if they defect to a different party from the one on whose manifesto they were elected”.
 However, the Government said that such a change would be “a major constitutional reform of the role of Members of Parliament and their independence” and that it had “no plans to do that”.

 True instances of crossing the floor – leaving the Government for the Opposition or vice versa – are rare.
 In the last 15 years, just three MPs have moved from the Official Opposition to the governing Party, none have gone in the opposite direction.

 - Quentin Davies crossed the floor from the opposition Conservative Party to the governing Labour Party in June 2007.
 He was given a peerage in 2010.

 - Robert Jackson, left the Conservative Party for the Labour Party, in January 2005.
 He left Parliament at the next election, in May 2005.

 - Shaun Woodward, who was elected as a Conservative Member in Witney in 1997, crossed the floor in December 1999.
 At the general election in 2001, he was elected as a Labour Member in St Helens South.
 He went on to serve as Northern Ireland Secretary from 2007-10 in the Labour Cabinet.

-The Library has produced a Note – Members’ Changes of Allegiance.
+The Library has produced a briefing – Members’ Changes of Allegiance.
 It details moves by Members from one party directly to another and instances of Members losing or resigning a party whip.